mernst/beepbeep-3/Readme-Checker-Framework.md

 Total time: 1 second
 ```

-The lack of error messages (and of `@SuppressWarnings` in the BeepBeep 3 source code) proves that BeepBeep 3 contains no resource leaks.
+The lack of error messages in the output console log (and the lack of `@SuppressWarnings("resourceleak")` in the BeepBeep 3 source code) proves that BeepBeep 3 contains no resource leaks.

 5. Examine the changes made to BeepBeep 3 to support the Resource Leak Checker.